 6 – Talking about your Ex or past relationships.

 Instead: Dating someone new is supposed to be about growing, learning to trust, and moving forward.
 Don’t ruin your chance of a possible good thing by constantly talking about your Ex or what you don’t like about past partners.
-You might as well get a bull-horn and announce to your new date and everyone in the restaurant that you have issues with control and low self-esteem.
+Doing so could make it appear that you have issues with control and low self-esteem.
 It isn’t attractive.
 On the flip side, if your new date is bleating on about their Ex, gently try to redirect them to a different topic.
 If it doesn’t take, wave down the waiter and ask for your check.
 Not only because they clearly aren’t ready to date, but it’s also one of the top red flags of an emotional predator.

 No one is going to rescue you.
 You cannot depend on another person for your fulfillment.
 That has to come from inside of you.
 Too many people get back into dating before they’re ready because they think someone else will make them feel better and/or take care of them and it almost always leads to disappointment.
 All the new agey stuff about mindfulness and loving yourself isn’t baloney.
 Those are two things that will help you to attract the right kind of relationships, romantic or otherwise.